Current Site Information

 Contaminant descriptions and risk factors are available from the Agency for Toxic Substances and Disease Registry, an arm of the CDC.

-A Consent Decree (CD) was signed in August 1984, between the EPA and the PRPs with the State of West Virginia as intervener.
-The CD called for: paving of a portion of the property; installation of five recovery wells to eliminate seepage to the coal pits and to prevent future groundwater contamination; and for the PRPs to conduct an alluvial aquifer study.
-On September 27, 1990, the PRPs and EPA signed an AOC, placing site cleanup responsibility under the RCRA program.
-Pursuant to the 1990 CO, Beazer East was required to complete a RCRA Facility Investigation (RFI) and a Corrective Measures Study (CMS).
-The objective of the RFI was to develop a technically sound Site Conceptual Model and to complete a risk assessment.
-This information will be used to identify necessary corrective actions for which applicable remedial technologies will be evaluated in the CMS.
+EPA’s Superfund program conducted a field investigation at the site, in 1982.
+As a result, the site was included on the National Priority List (NPL), in1983.
+A Consent Decree (CD) was signed, in August 1984, between the EPA and the PRPs with the State of West Virginia as intervener.
+The CD called for: paving a portion of the property; installing five recovery wells to eliminate seepage to the coal pits and prevent future groundwater contamination; and for conducting an alluvial aquifer study.
+On September 27, 1990, the PRPs and EPA signed an Administrative Order on Consent which transferred the site cleanup responsibility to the RCRA program.

 The facility is currently owned and operated by Koppers Industries, Inc. In October 1990, EPA issued a 3008(h) Consent Order to Beazer East, former owner of the facility, to conduct a site-wide investigation and to identify a remedy.